Kinovarobotics/kinova-ros/README.md

 # JACO-ROS

-The ``jaco-ros`` module provides a ROS interface for the Kinova Robotics JACO and MICO robotic manipulator arms.
+The ``jaco-ros`` module provides a ROS interface for the Kinova Robotics JACO, JACO2 (see limitations) and MICO robotic manipulator arms.
 This module exposes the Kinova C++ hardware API through ROS.
 This documentation will usually refer to the JACO arm, but the instructions work with both the JACO and the MICO unless otherwise noted.

 ## January 2015 Release - What's new
     - New URDF model of the MICO, and various fixes to the JACO.